Phase separation in ion-irradiated compound semiconductors: an alternate route to ordered nano-structures: Introduction

 \section{Introduction}

-Among the many nanoscale patterns that have been observed on ion-irradiated surfaces \cite{chan-chason-JAP-2007,frost-etal-APA-2008}, the discovery of hexagonal arrays of high-aspect ratio dots on Ar\textsuperscript{+}-irradiated GaSb \cite{facsko-etal-SCIENCE-1999} has sparked a flurry of experimental and theoretical study into spontaneous pattern formation as a potential route to {}``bottom-up'' fabrication of nanoscale devices.
+Among the many nanoscale patterns that have been observed on ion-irradiated surfaces \cite{chan-chason-JAP-2007,frost-etal-APA-2008}, the discovery of hexagonal arrays of high-aspect ratio dots on Ar\textsuperscript{+}-irradiated GaSb \cite{facsko-etal-SCIENCE-1999} has sparked a flurry of experimental and theoretical study into spontaneous pattern formation as a potential route to ``bottom-up'' fabrication of nanoscale devices.
 The mathematical study of such patterns is a mature field known as \emph{bifurcation theory}, and the ingredients necessary to produce long-range hexagonal order are well known \cite{cross-hohenberg-RoMP-1993,cross-greenside-2009-book}.
 First, one needs isotropic physics, which is readily achieved by irradiating the sample at normal incidence, or by rotating it during off-normal bombardment.
 Second, one needs a destabilizing mechanism that produces a \emph{finite wavelength bifurcation} -- a transition in the linearized equations from stability to instability that occurs first for perturbations of a finite wavelength.
-Unfortunately, none of the early models of ion irradiation predicted such a finite-wavelength bifurcation \cite{davidovitch-etal-PRB-2007,madi-etal-2008-PRL}, suggesting a need for the incorporation of additional physical effects.
+This kind of bifurcation leads to instabilities in which the unstable wavenumbers are bounded both above and below by stable wavenumbers; the resulting narrow band of unstable modes generically produces some kind of ordered pattern at long times.